MicrosoftDocs/powerquery-docs/powerquery-docs/CertificationSubmission.md

 4. You can upload a new version of artifacts and complete the submission form again.

 5. After submitting the connector form, in the **Activity Control** chat feature on the right, submit a short changelog explaining the connector update.
-This information should be public and written in a customer-facing way, as it will be included in the next Power BI Desktop blog update.
+This information should be public and written in a customer-facing way, as it will be included verbatim in the next Power BI Desktop blog update.

+6. Please also be sure to update your connector-specific documentation in the [connector reference](index.md).
+You can submit a pull request by clicking the pencil icon on the top right of the screen.
+Any functionality change should be accompanied by the corresponding documentation update.